Roblox/roact/docs/api-reference.md

 ---

+#### children
+The list of children components wrapped into ShallowWrappers.

+---

 #### props
 The props of the ShallowWrapper.

 !!! note
 	This dictionary will not contain the `Roact.Children` prop.
-To obtain the children elements wrapped into a ShallowWrapper, use the method `getChildren()`
+To obtain the children elements wrapped into a ShallowWrapper, use the `children` field.

 ---